Skip to content

 Train hard

-Lots of sparring
+Lots of firs

-Make sure you are on weight
+Make sure you are at the right weight

 Good equipment